 Presidents Reagan and Clinton both issued executive orders mandating executive branch agencies, and urging independent agencies, to take certain measures to ensure proper respect for principles of federalism.
-Executive Order 13132, "Federalism," issued by President Clinton on August 4, 1999 (the "Order"), is still in effect today, and is an amended version of President Reagan's Executive Order on Federalism.
-Executive Order 12612.4 The Order identifies federalism principles that bear consideration in policymaking and specifies procedures for intergovernmental consultation, emphasizing consultations with State and local governments and enhanced sensitivity to their concerns.
+Executive Order 13132, "Federalism," issued by President Clinton on August 4, 1999 (the "Order"), is still in effect today, and is an amended version of President Reagan's Executive Order on Federalism, Executive Order 12612.
+The Order identifies federalism principles that bear consideration in policymaking and specifies procedures for intergovernmental consultation, emphasizing consultations with State and local governments and enhanced sensitivity to their concerns.
 The Order requires agencies to have "an accountable process to ensure meaningful and timely input by state and local officials in the development of regulatory policies that have federalism implications."
-The Order requires agencies to "provide all affected State and local officials notice and an opportunity for appropriate participation in the proceedings" whenever an agency proposes to preempt State law through adjudication or rulemaking.6 It establishes specific procedures for "any regulation that has federalism implications and that preempts state law," requiring agencies to consult with state and local officials "early in the process of developing the proposed regulation," and to prepare a federalism impact statement ("FIS").9
+The Order requires agencies to "provide all affected State and local officials notice and an opportunity for appropriate participation in the proceedings" whenever an agency proposes to preempt State law through adjudication or rulemaking.
+It establishes specific procedures for "any regulation that has federalism implications and that preempts state law," requiring agencies to consult

-1 Exec.
+&lt;sup>1 Exec.
 Order No. 13,132, § 1(c).

-2 Id. at § 9.
+&lt;sup>2 Id. at § 9.

-3 Exec.
+&lt;sup>3 Exec.
 Order No. 13,132, 3 C.F.R.
 206 (2000), reprinted in 3 U.S.C. § 301 (2006).

-4 President Reagan's Executive Order on Federalism adopted, nearly verbatim, ACUS recommendations.
+&lt;sup>4 President Reagan's Executive Order on Federalism adopted, nearly verbatim, ACUS recommendations.
 Compare Exec.
 Order No. 12,612, 3 C.F.R.
-252, \$ 4(d) & (e) (1988), reprinted in 5 U.S.C. \$ 601 (1994), with Administrative Conference of the United States, Recommendation No. 84-5, \P 4, 5, Preemption of State Regulation by Federal Agencies (1984).
+252, §§ 4(d) & (e) (1988), reprinted in 5 U.S.C. § 601 (1994), with ADMINISTRATIVE CONFERENCE OF THE UNITED STATES, RECOMMENDATION No. 84-5, ¶¶ 4, 5, PREEMPTION OF STATE REGULATION BY FEDERAL AGENCIES (1984).

-5 Exec.
+&lt;sup>5 Exec.
 Order No. 13,132, § 6(a).
 The consultation process must involve "elected officials of State and local governments or their representative national organizations."
 Id. at §§ 1(d), 6(a).

-6 Id. at § 4(e).
+&lt;sup>6 Id. at § 4(e).

-7 Id. at § 6(c).
+&lt;sup>7 Id. at § 6(c).